Polygraph.info

 Polygraph.info is a fact-checking website produced by Voice of America (VoA).
 Among many subjects, the website documents Russian disinformation and state-backed propaganda by the Chinese government.

-Radio Free Europe funded a three person team at Polygraph.info until February 2017.
+The website launched on December 6, 2016.
+Radio Free Europe funded a three-person team at Polygraph.info until February 2017.
 The team was led by Daily Beast senior editor Michael Weiss.

+According to a 2018 article in Government Executive, by providing fact-checks in both English and Russian, VOA "builds on the success of its year-old Russian-language television network Current Time TV."

-As of April 8, 2020, the project employed five people.
+As of April 2020, the project employed five people.
 VoA journalist Jim Fry was its managing editor from November 2017 to November 2019.
-Investigative journalist, researcher and Russian expert Fatima Tlisova also works at Polygraph.info.
+Investigative journalist, researcher, and Russian expert Fatima Tlisova also works at Polygraph.info.

-A partner website in the Russian language is factograph.info, a joint project of RFE/RL and VoA.